 - Famous Medieval Scandinavian Healers

-If you have already listened to this discussion, feel free to jump to the end for a recap.
-And if you are curious about the sources that have been used to create this post, I highly encourage you to visit the endnotes at the bottom of the page.
+If you’re curious about the sources that I’ve used to create this post (and you should be), then I highly encourage you to visit the endnotes at the bottom of this page.

-I’m afraid there’s not much to share from the lore when it comes to gods directly associated with healing, although it still makes for a good place to begin.
-If we put our faith into the Prose Edda, there is one goddess known to be associated specifically with the art of healing, and her name is Eir.
+It would certainly be to our benefit if we could ask the heavens for healing whenever we are struck with illness or harm, but I’m afraid there’s not much to share from the lore when it comes to gods directly associated with healing.
+Nevertheless, it still makes for a good place to begin, and if we put our faith into Snorri Sturluson‘s Prose Edda, then there is at least one goddess known to be associated specifically with the art of healing, and her name is Eir.
 She is described as such:

 iij er eir hō er lækn̅ beztr